rheitjoh/nb-to-jekyll/README.md

 # nbtojekyll
 Converts Jupyter Java notebooks to Markdown that can be rendered using Jekyll, Kramdown, and Mathjax.

-Developed specifically for the [Crpytimeleon documentation](https://github. com/cryptimeleon/cryptimeleon.github.io).
+Developed specifically for the [Cryptimeleon documentation](https://github.com/cryptimeleon/cryptimeleon.github.io).
 Some defaults may be tailored towards that.

 Currently Work in Progress.